sesame-project/simulationBasedTesting/README.md

-Because of a problem with jrosbridge (that is used for connecting the ROS interface to the testing platform), it is necessary to patch a certain system package for jrosbridge to work on recent Ubuntu version.
+Because of a problem with jrosbridge (that is used for connecting the ROS interface to the testing platform), it is necessary to patch a certain system package for jrosbridge to work on recent Ubuntu versions.
-Here it is tested

 For more information on why this is necessary, please see [here](https://github.com/RobotWebTools/rosbridge_suite/issues/488)